 What else do we do to keep you informed of your child's weekly progress?

-As well as the above, children's spelling tests and mental maths tests will be sent home, so parents can see how their child is performing independently in class.
+As well as the above, children's spelling tests will be sent home, so parents can see how their child is performing independently in class.
 Any errors may be practised at home.